binarypatrick/binarypatrick.github.io/_posts/2022-12-18-install-pihole-ha.md

 > Never set an IP reservation for the virtual IP, or set it as a static address for another device {: .prompt-warning }

 Also keep in mind, this is set up for unicast, but can be configured for multicast.
-I just like to be explict.
+I just like to be explicit.
 You can find more details about [keepalived configuration here](https://keepalived.readthedocs.io/en/latest/configuration_synopsis.html).

 Once it's configured, restart the service